johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   commentary: |
     Are the French fundamentally incapable of producing any good entries in recent memory? *The answer is, 'yes'*.

     In all seriousness, their present track record swings wildly from the insane to the banal; from rap to ballad.
-This year, it's a consistently moody French number, because clearly there is no happy medium.
+This year, it’s a consistently moody French number, because clearly there is no happy medium.

     This is three minutes I'm glad to forget living through.
 I was unable to recognise any pattern in any of this song.
 I've no idea when the chorus starts or stops.
 It just builds endlessly and never peaks.